carsonswope/3d-beats/readme.md

 `cp .\deps\* C:\Users\Carson\miniconda3\envs\env_3d_beats\Lib\site-packages\.`

 Unfortunately, `pycuda` must be built from source to get opengl interop.
-This part can be run from anywhere, doesn't have to be in the repo directory
+This part can be run from anywhere, doesn't have to be in the repo directory.
+But make sure you still are running these commands from inside the correct conda python environment.

 ```
 git clone git clone https://github.com/inducer/pycuda.git